ugjka/kittybot/README.md

 Hellabot uses github.com/inconshreveable/log15 for logging.
 See [http://godoc.org/github.com/inconshreveable/log15](http://godoc.org/github.com/inconshreveable/log15)

-By default it discards all logs.
-In order to see any logs, give it a better handler.
+By default, it discards all logs.
+To see any logs, give it a better handler.
 Example: This would only show INFO level and above logs, logging to STDOUT

 ```go